 Membership engagement can happen organically.
-Co-operatives that are built to support peoples’ livelihoods (worker and producer co-ops) tend to receive consistent support.
-In these cases, it’s important to ensure that as the organization grows, the members retain control and do not lose their voice.
+Co-operatives built to support peoples’ livelihoods (worker and producer co-ops) tend to receive consistent support.
+As the organization grows, it’s important that members retain control and do not lose their voice.
 Similarly, community service co-ops or consumer-owned co-ops will likely receive strong support from founding members and those that firmly believe in the co-op’s purpose.

-Organic member engagement may not be sufficient to ensuring a co-op’s continued member and financial growth.
-Co-operatives should be proactive when it comes to member recruitment, retention, and appreciation.
+Organic member engagement may not be enough for continued member and financial growth.
+Co-ops should be proactive when it comes to member recruitment, retention, and appreciation.
 A big part of this will come from how the co-op markets itself and communicates with its members.
 Other strategies might include more personal interactions with members that highlight their role in the co-op and directly engage them from the outset.

-Depending on the work your organizations does, face-to-face member meet-ups might help folks get better acquainted with the business.
-This might focus on new members exclusively, or it could be ongoing, regular events.
-Some co-operatives offer learning opportunities to members that focus on the co-op as well as important, relevant topics.
-The United States Federation of Worker Co-operatives, for instance, facilitates regular member meet-ups and conference calls that encourage connections and exchange of ideas.
+Get to know your members.
+You can do face-to-face member meet-ups to help folks get acquainted with the business.
+This might focus on new members, or it could be ongoing, regular events for all members.
+Some co-ops offer learning opportunities to members that focus on the co-op and other relevant topics.
+The United States Federation of Worker Co-operatives, for instance, holds regular member meet-ups and conference calls that encourage connections and exchange of ideas.

-Investing in events that demonstrate the value the co-operative offers members can have significant benefits.
-Introducing new members to the board and management can facilitate community building, open discussion, and encourage further engagement with the co-op.
+Events that emphasize the value members get from their co-op can pay off.
+They can introduce new members to the board and management and facilitate community building, open discussion, and engagement.
 A simple wine and cheese or more formal training could provide a forum for learning and appreciation.

-Consider developing a regular forum for communication with members.
-This might include social media posts, an e-mail newsletter, or regular bulletins.
-Ensuring members are aware of what is going on with the co-op gives them the opportunity to participate.
+Develop a regular forum for communication with members.
+This could include social media posts, an e-mail newsletter, or regular bulletins.
+Telling members what is going on with the co-op gives them the opportunity to participate.

 Monthly communication might include important upcoming dates (e.g. nominations open), service information (e.g. weekly specials), and other news (e.g. new developments).

-Invite new members to provide their initial impression of the co-op along with the kinds of information they would like to receive.
-Offering some incentive (e.g. a gift card) for completion might increase responses.
-Use this information to develop new resources and respond to the concerns members are raising.
-Facilitating an ongoing dialogue with members from day one demonstrates the co-op’s openness and important role members have in a co-op.
+Invite new members to provide their initial impression of the co-op and ask what kinds of information they would like to receive.
+You can do this as a survey — offering an incentive (like a gift card) might increase responses.
+Use this information to develop new resources and respond to member concerns.
+Having an ongoing dialogue with members from day one shows the co-op is open to feedback and participation.

-Creating specific resources for onboarding new members is only one part of a member retention and growth strategy.
-Marketing campaigns, messaging, community support, and being competitive are critical factors in determining whether members will support the co-op over other organizations.
-The relationship co-operatives have with their members is, by design, unique and important.
+Creating resources to onboard new members is only one part of a member retention and growth strategy.
+Marketing campaigns, messaging, community support, and being competitive are important to determine whether members will support the co-op over other organizations.
+The relationship co-operatives have with their members is unique and important.
 Communicating this difference to members and incorporating it into the business will go a long way in setting your co-op apart from other businesses.
-In turn, this will help the co-op prepare for a number of challenges from fluctuating markets to maintaining a full board of directors.
+In turn, this will help the co-op prepare for challenges, from fluctuating markets to maintaining a full board of directors.